 |ClinicSource provides easy-to-use BIRP and SOAP templates for your notes and stores PHI securely.
 It even integrates your confidential session notes into a client overview containing admin information such as appointment data.
 Each user’s access to the system is password protected for HIPAA compliance.|

-Its library includes Psychology Notes templates, formats for Counselors, Speech Therapists, Massage and Physical Therapists, and Social Workers.
+Its library includes Psychology Notes templates in formats for Counselors, Speech Therapists, Massage and Physical Therapists, and Social Workers.
 For easier treatment planning, ClinicSource includes discipline-specific dropdown menus and diagnostic codes.

 |Good For||Psychologists, Mental Health Coaches, e-Counselors, Physical Therapy, Speech Therapy, Occupational Therapy|

 |Quenza is designed with privacy in mind, meaning that it’s both GDPR and HIPAA-compliant for therapists, counselors, and other mental healthcare practitioners.
 As well as being a user-friendly online tool for custom forms, it can be used to create fully bespoke interventions and treatment plans from scratch or templates.|

 The system comes with secure, private Client Portals (free patient Android/Apple apps), and real-time results tracking that gives insights into how patients are progressing with treatments and acts as a HIPAA-compliant system for storing assessment or activity results.
 Quenza comes with a $1, 30-day trial that practitioners can use to explore all its features and tools.